Jan-Jelinek/DiscordBot-Generalized/README.md

 2. Add your token to config.json
 3. Customize to fit your needs

-## Replies
+## Features

 ### Default Response

 <img src="https://user-images.githubusercontent.com/47360894/120554732-55274300-c3b7-11eb-8200-3e627a4e738c.png" width="67%">

-When mentioned with no additional message the bot will response with a response from a json file in ./texts/defaultResponses.json
-The higher the response, the more likely it is to be chosen.
+When mentioned with no additional message the bot will respond with a random entity from ./texts/defaultResponses.json The higher the response, the more likely it is to be chosen.

 The probability of any command being chosen is (1+2x)/n^2 where x is the position in the list from the bottom (starting at 0) and n is the number of elements in the list.